with Dr. Jennifer Rose

 Day 15: Tashkent is often called the cultural capital of the Islamic world because of its many historic monuments.
 Our explorations begin in Independence Square, the largest city quadrangle in the former Soviet Union.
 Its most prominent feature is a globe with a map of Uzbekistan that replaces a 30-meter-tall statue of Lenin, a poetic expression of the birth of the nation.
 Next visit Navoi Theatre Square, where the opera house was built by the same architect who designed Lenin's Tomb in Moscow.
 Then see the Crafts Center, where traders have plied their goods for centuries, and the Abdul Kassim Madrasa.
 Enter the Russian Orthodox Church that is over 135 years old, and the oldest in Central Asia.
 End today’s tour at one of the most remarkable medieval architectural monuments, the Barak Khan Madrasa, richly decorated with engravings, gilt, and glazed mosaic.
 (B/L/D)

-Day 19: Very early morning flight from Almaty to Istanbul in time for the connecting flight to the USA.
+Day 18: An early morning flight from Dushanbe takes us to Istanbul in time for the connecting flight to the USA.
+(B)

 Cost Does Not Include: A separate donation check for $150.00 per participant made out to the designated donation project, passport or visa fees, airport taxes, gratuities to guides and drivers; beverage or food not onregular menus; alcoholic drinks; laundry; excess baggage charges; email, telephone and fax charges; or other items of a personal nature.